 That’s my first spring cleaning step.
 Getting all the built up winter dust out – dusting using a homemade dusting aid with essential oils (recipe AND printable label below), vacuuming and running an air purifier to do so.

 The house smells so fresh and clean!
 The sir inside feels better too!
 As soon as we have a warm day (upper 60’s), I’ll open the windows and let some fresh outside air in as well.
 For now, the above steps is enough.

-I do want to give you some info on this new air purifier we’ve been using.
+I do want to give you some info on this new air purifier for allergies we’ve been using.
 As I mentioned, it purifies the air in, up to, an 800 sq. ft. room.

 It contains a medical grade ULTRA-DUO filtration system that can capture up to 99.97% of air pollutants like kitchen odors, pollen, smoke, pet dander and hair and can also break down various harmful gases, such as formaldehyde, ammonia, benzene and VOCs that other 3-stage filter can’t do.